jonathanperret/scalingo-hasura-buildpack/README.md

 ## Usage

 * Create a Scalingo application.
-* In the app's environment, set `BUILDPACK_URL=https://github.com/ut7/scalingo-hasura-buildpack`
+* In the app's environment, set `BUILDPACK_URL=https://github.com/jonathanperret/scalingo-hasura-buildpack#<commit-id>` where `<commit-id>` is this repo's latest commit id.
+  * Alternately, create a `.buildpacks` file in your project's root directory containing the URL above.

 ### Directories

-The buildpack expects the standard Hasura directories at the root of the source:
+The buildpack expects the standard Hasura directories at the root of the repository:
 * `metadata`
 * `migrations`
 * `seeds`